 How did she get here?
 He heard no one laboring through the snow as they trudged up the hill to the cemetery.
 There were no tracks, other than his, in the snow leading up from the village.

 “Rowina, the Mistress of the Night, claims the souls of every sixth Olafsson male.
 A vow your ancient kinsman gave her so many years ago, young Jonathon Olafsson.
 She will come to you tonight.
 Come to take you into her arms as she took your grandfather so long ago.”

 “Never!” he screamed, staggering to one side and trying to run.
 “Never, I tell you!
 Never!”

 Ran Jonathon Olafsson did.
 Ran, fighting every inch of the way through the deep snow, back to the village.
 And watching him run the hag stood by the grave of her beloved Lars Olafsson.
 A wicked, evil smile on her ancient, dried lips.
 Yet even that was deceiving.
 For as she stood watching Jonathon running a metamorphosis took place.
-A wind came up and began blowing snow violently around the hag, sending up a white veil which partially hid the old woman from view.
-In the distance the sound of wolves howling could be heard.
+A wind came up and began blowing snow violently around the hag, sending up a white veil that partially hid the old woman from view.
+In the distance, the sound of wolves howling could be heard.
 Wailing.
 Longing.
 Mourning.

-But in the blowing veil of snow the unbelievable began to take shape.
+But in the blowing veil of snow, the unbelievable began to take shape.
 Age began to melt away.
 Skin old and worn began to transform into something wondrous.
 Long gray hair began to darken, thicken, into a luxuriant raven blackness of stunning beauty.
 A bent, withered old body suddenly stood up . . . straightened . . .and blossomed into the fullness of beauteous youth.